Image Credit: Bethesda

 In-game graphics settings

-These are where you should start before tweaking the way your GPU works.
+These settings are where you should start before tweaking the way your GPU works.
 Thankfully, the settings are quite simple due to the game being a PlayStation port.
 A few adjustments here and there will give much better FPS, sort out screen tear, and improve performance in God of War Ragnarok.

 • Adapter – Ensure your GPU is being used, and not the integrated one.
 This can be a problem, but there is a solution.